patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     <EmptyStateIcon icon={Spinner} />
     ```

-- Renamed the `EmptyStateVariant` enum and prop values 'small' to 'sm' and 'large' to 'lg' [(#8737)](https://github.com/patternfly/patternfly-react/pull/8737)
+- Renamed the `EmptyStateVariant` enum and property values 'small' to 'sm' and 'large' to 'lg' [(#8737)](https://github.com/patternfly/patternfly-react/pull/8737)

     Previous implementation: